Members and contact

 Ada Anna Dattoli (Communication & Events, 2012-2014)

-Ada is a developmental biologist and her primary interest is learning about the relationship between embryonic development and tumorogenesis.
-It is known that many of the genes utilized during embryonic morphogenesis are also active during cancer metastasis.
-Her research uses the small translucent sea anemone, Nematostella vectensis to investigate the role of these genes in an evolutionary framework.
+Ada was a PhD candidate in Molecular Cytology.
+Her research used the small translucent sea anemone, Nematostella vectensis to investigate the role of these genes in an evolutionary framework.

 Sacha Stelder (Secretary & Events, 2012-2014)

-Sacha is combining the fields of two research groups within SILS by studying members of the pathogenic food-spoilage bacteria of the Bacillus cereus group on a proteome level.
-These bacteria can form a dormant cell type called endospores which are extremely resistant to common techniques used in food processing such as heat or acid treatment.
+Sacha was combining the fields of two research groups within SILS by studying members of the pathogenic food-spoilage bacteria of the Bacillus cereus group on a proteome level.

 S. Andreas Angermayr (vice-Chairman & Webmaster, 2013-2014)

 Andreas was investigating metabolic engineering principles in cyanobacteria towards direct CO2 based bulk chemical (and biofuel) production via photosynthesis.
-He did this by modifying the cyanobacterium Synechocystis, employing synthetic biology.
 He was a PhD student in the Molecular Microbial Physiology group of Klaas Hellingwerf.

 Sofia Kanatsou (chairman, communications & SILS-seminars, 2012-2014)